 Every piece I make is unique; there will never be another one like it.
 This is not only because of the materials themselves (as in what I have in my inventory) but I would be bored to tears if I had to reproduce previous designs.
 I usually begin each wreath (or centerpiece) with something very special as a focal point.
 Loving the mental stimulation of design, I let color, scale, and texture drive the composition.
 Generally, it takes parts of 3 days to make a wreath from start to finish.

 My wreaths and topiaries have a national following and have been shipped all over the continental USA.
 I am a proud member of the Beekman 1802 artisan collective (Beekman1802.com, based in upstate NY) and an artisan at the Country Living (Magazine) Fairs.
-My work has been featured in the Los Angeles Times, R Home Magazine, and the Beekman 1802 Almanac, and Holiday Décor (Home for the Holidays)Magazine.
+My work has been featured in the Los Angeles Times, R Home Magazine, the Beekman 1802 Almanac, and Holiday Décor (Home for the Holidays)Magazine.